 An excellent classroom door lockdown device is Fighting Chance Solution’s Sleeve².
 It’s simple and easy to install.
 Using the device, a teacher or a student can simply slide down the device over the door closer.
 The classroom door is secured within seconds.
 There are no noises and no heavy lifting involved.

 In the video, the woman installed The Sleeve² quickly.
 Keep it near the teacher’s desk or near the door.
 The Sleeve door lock wasn’t bulky or in the way of any hallways.
 Made of solid carbon steel, it can withstand 550 pounds of external force.

 Another good thing to note is that educators created The Sleeve².
-The team of teachers recognized the need for better classroom door lockdown devices that ensure their students’ safety.
+The team of teachers recognized the need for better classroom door security devices that ensure everyone’s safety.

 How effective is The Sleeve²?

 People testing The Sleeve² on videos are all over the internet.
 But in 2016, it was a device that kept the minds of many at peace when an active shooting incident happened at UCLA.